orarun/wifiextender/README.md

 ## Overview

 We, together with my family like travel abroad.
 And sometimes in the hotels where we rest, a WiFi signal is not so good.
-And I wanted to create a device which will has two WiFi adapters one of which, let's call it "External", will connect to the hotel WiFi and another adapter, let's call it "Local", provide a local WiFi network for my gadgets.
+And I wanted to create a device which will has two WiFi adapters one of which, let's call it "External", will connect to the hotel's WiFi and another adapter, let's call it "Local", provide a local WiFi network for my gadgets.

-I know, there are routers and repeaters which I can use for this purposes, but they take more space and I've had the NanoPi, two WiFi adapters and I got an idea for CS50 final project )
+I know, there are routers and repeaters which I can use for this purposes, but they take more space, can't use USB for power and I've had the NanoPi, two WiFi adapters and I got an idea for CS50 final project.

 ## Structure